Luxury Duplex Appartment, really central location

 Huge sitting room and adjoining dining/reading room with log burning stove.
 Fully equipped kitchen with raised dining area.
 2 bedrooms upstairs: master bedroom has walk-in wardrobe and en suite bathroom, 2nd bedroom sleeps two and has adjoining bathroom with jacuzzi.
 Also small toilet downstairs.
 Very conveniently situated for motorways, train station, restaurants, bars, supermarkets.
 Lots of features brought from Italy like the huge designer radiators and log burner.
 Canadian wooden flooring downstairs, carpets upstairs.

-We have friends who live locally who take care of the property in our absence.
+We have a local cleaning company who takes care of the property in our absence.

 |Size||Sleeps up to 6, 2 bedrooms|